 Can I bring my pet?
 Yes.
 Your sponsor will help you with this process.
-If you PCS here in the summer, it will be very hot and hard on pets.
-Some families do bring pets and some temporarily leave them behind with family or friends.
-Any animal not brought on the rotator must travel as cargo, regardless of size.
+Things to note in this decision: If you PCS here in the summer, it will be very hot and is hard on pets.
+You will need specific flights that land later at night when it is cool.
+There is little grass on the island for pets to run and play.
+Families do bring pets and some temporarily leave them behind with family or friends.

 Where will we live?
-There is no base housing in Bahrain, upon arrival you will reside in the NGIS or one of the locally approved hotels.
+Immediately upon coming to Bahrain you and your family will reside in a suite at one of the locally approved hotels.
 You have a maximum of 45 days to reside there while you transition and find your permanent housing.
-Permanent housing is located throughout the island.
-Three primary means of housing consist of flats, villas, and compounds.
+BASE HOUSING IS NOT OFFERED IN BAHRAIN.
+Permanent housing is located throughout the island, where you will find a wide variety of friendly people from around the world.
+Three primary means of housing consist of flats, villas and compounds.
 Flats are apartments, villas are walled house and compounds are single-family homes with a shared common area and parking.
-More details on searching for the right home are provided at the base housing brief.
+You will learn more details about all of this during the housing brief.
+You will have plenty of time to find the residence that best fits you.
+Take time and look at as many houses as you can early.

 What is the weather like?
-The summers are very hot and humid.
+The summers are hot.
 You will find that most locals are active at night due to the heat during the day.
-Everyone will adjust to the time change and heat differently.
-Around April, the heat begins to set in and by May it will be in the 100-degree range.
-The weather will begin to get cooler in September.
-The air quality in Bahrain can be extremely poor, especially in the hotter months.
-The combination of the hot weather and poor air quality has the ability to limit outdoor activity.
+All people will adjust to the time change and heat differently so don't be nervous if it takes you longer to adjust than others.
+There is bottled water sold throughout Bahrain and plenty of shaded areas.
+The weather will begin to get cooler in September, with October through March being pleasant.
+By April the heat begins to set in and by May it will be in the 100-degree range.
+The air quality in Bahrain can be extremely poor, especially in the hotter months of the year.
+This has the ability to limit outdoor activity.

 Is travel easy off of Bahrain?
 Yes.
 You can use Space A flights that travel to and from Bahrain weekly or buy your own ticket and depart from Bahrain's International Airport.
-Bahrain serves as a HUB country being located in between Asia, Europe and Africa.
+Travel is easy in and out of Bahrain and you will quickly find that you are in close proximity to key locations throughout the Middle East and Europe.
 It is highly encouraged to make the most out of this duty station and take advantage of the travel opportunities.
 Families and the command team can help walk you through the processes and give you tips on places they have visited.
+You will have unique opportunities and ability to see the globe.

 Can family visit?
 Not all positions at TF 51/5 are accompanied.
 For those families who remain stateside, they are able to visit Bahrain any time during the year.
-Visitors to Bahrain require a tourist passport and can receive a Visa once they arrive in Bahrain or can go online and purchase the Visa in advance of travel.
-It is recommended to avoid visiting Bahrain during the summer months due to the extreme heat, however it does offer pleasant weather during the late fall, winter, and early spring.
+Families require a personal passport and can receive a Visa once they arrive in Bahrain or can go online and purchase the Visa in advance of travel.
+It is recommended to avoid visiting Bahrain during the summer months due to the extreme heat however, fall, winter and spring are enjoyable.